Skip to main content

 • Enforces HTTPS (ssl-redirect).

-• Configures gRPC support for ingest (backend-protocol: "GRPC").
+• Configures gRPC support (backend-protocol: "GRPC").

 • tls → Defines TLS certificates for secure communication.